 An analysis was completed through statistical modeling with univariable and multivariable Cox proportional hazard regression models.
 This allows for all data and potential other factors to be entered into the models and included within the analysis.
 Regression analysis is designed to search for correlations between variables, for example as one variable increases, does the other increase with it, decrease or stay the same?

 After exclusions were made due to convictions before brain injury and convictions taking place too early after brain injury:

 - A total of 7694 people were included in the analysis

 - 5018 males and 2676 females

-- Average age when brain injury occurred was 10.5 years for males and 7 years for females
+- The average age when brain injury occurred was 10.5 years for males and 7 years for females

 Traumatic Brain Injury Vs General Population